-- 1. Electric heat models are rated for 208-240 VAC/1-phase/60 Hz and hydronic heat models are rated for 115 VAC/1-phase/60 Hz. - 2.
-This air handler is not designed to be operated on a 50 Hz power supply. - 3.
-This air handler is designed for both A/C and heat pump applications. - 4.
-This air handler is designed for horizontal applications only. - 5.
-This air handler must not be operated without the access panels installed. - 6.
-This air handler and its components listed are listed by ETL for the United States and Canada.
+- 1. Electric heat air handlers are rated for 208 240 VAC at 60 Hz and hydronic air handlers are rated for 115 VAC at 60 Hz. - 2.
+Air handler is not designed to be operated on a 50 Hz power supply. - 3.
+All models are capable of cooling only and heat pump operation. - 4.
+Air handler is designed for horizontal applications only. - 5.
+This air handler must not be operated with the control box cover removed. - 6.
+This air handler is listed by ETL for sale in the United States and Canada.